-Money transfer service providers take a much shorter time and have different sending options.
+Money transfer service providers tend to have a much shorter transfer time than traditional bank and have the added advantage of different sending options.
 The two main ways you can send remittances to Canada with money transfer services are:

-Transfer to Bank Account – Most MTOs take about two days to deliver your money.
+Transfer to Bank Account – Most MTOs take about two days to deliver your money, although some can process your transfer within the hour.
 The process is similar to that of bank-to-bank transfers but varies slightly in that you’ll be transferring from an MTO platform to a bank account.
-Within 1 to 2 days, your loved ones will receive the money.
 Charges vary depending on the platform.

-Transfer to Pick Up Location – Providers such as Xoom, a PayPal service, allows you send money to agent locations in Canada.
-Depending on the proximity of the recipient to a Xoom agent and their preference to receive money this way, you can send money using this method.
+Transfer to Pick Up Location – Providers such as Xoom, a PayPal service, and Western Union allow you to send money to agent locations in Canada for your recipient to then pick up as cash.
+Depending on the proximity of the recipient to a Xoom agent and their preference to receive money this way, this can be a useful way of getting funds to someone quickly and without needing all their bank details first.
 Xoom has 761 locations in Canada while Western Union has 3,000 agent locations.

 Canada is one of the 30 countries that accept and cash international money orders.
 For you to send money from the United States to Canada using an international money order, you’ll need to visit any United States Postal Service(USPS) branch and purchase a money order.
 The cost per money order is $3.85 and the maximum value it can carry is $700 equivalent to CAD 999.99.